With 7,000 employers, Waterloo co-op students work for an amazing range of organizations. Common areas include

 Julia knew from her studies at Waterloo that she was passionate about environmental management and regulation.

-As a co-op student, she dealt with environmental issues such as the unlawful release of untreated water into the St. Lawrence River, giving her a realistic view of the intricacies of environmental conservation.
+As an Environment and Business co-op student, she dealt with environmental issues such as the unlawful release of untreated water into the St. Lawrence River, giving her a realistic view of the intricacies of environmental conservation.

 A passion for the environment and education